• Recipes

 At this point, most recipes would have you sear the pork in a stock pot.
 But I’m taking a different route—I’m going to smoke my butts for a few hours to infuse them with a bit of smoky flavor.
 It won’t be overly smoky, just a subtle kiss of smoke.
 I’ll let the pork roll at 250-275°F for around 3 hours.
 Since we’re not making pulled pork, there’s no need to worry about it not being tender.

-hands placing pork butts on a big green egg grill
+Pork Butts placed on a big green egg grill

-While the pork is smoking, I’m going to break out a big ol’ stock pot.
+While the pork is smoking, I’m going to break out a big ol' stock pot.
 I believe this one is 32 quarts.
 If all you have is a standard 8-quart pot, you’ll likely need to do this in batches.
 In this big pot, I’m going to sauté my Cajun trinity of onions, peppers, and celery that I’ve roughly chopped.
 Since this mixture will be run through a grinder later, there’s no need to be precise.
 We will use the green onion whites here, saving the tops for when we go to stuff the sausage.
-I’ll also toss in a handful of garlic cloves—you can never have too much garlic, in my opinion!
+I’ll also toss in a handful of garlic cloves.
+You can never have too much garlic, in my opinion!

-Onions, celery, and green bell pepper are sautéed
+Onions, celery, and green bell pepper are sautéed for Boudin

 Oh no, it's liver!